Student Behavior Agreement

 Fees are fully refundable (less a $25 non refundable administrative fee assessed per camp registration) up to 30 days prior to the start date of your child’s camp.
 You may email us your refund request and our response (within 24 hours) will be confirmation of receipt in your email.
 If you do not hear from us then we have not received your request.

 - Emergencies: If you have a medical or family emergency and are unable to attend camp please contact us as soon as possible.
 We will do our best to accommodate you, however refunds are at the discretion of the camp.

-- Last minute cancellations: Refunds will not be issued if cancellations are made 20 days or less prior to the start date of the camp.
+- Last minute cancellations: Refunds will not be issued if cancellations are made less than 30 days prior to the start date of the camp.

 - Transferring registrations: We cannot transfer or donate your cancelled registration to a friend.
 We maintain waitlists for each camp and it would not be fair to those families on a waitlist to give preferential registration to someone else.

 - Switching camps is subject to any additional cost due to a difference in tuition between the two camps.
 “Switches” must be made no later than one week before the original camp, and two weeks prior to the desired “switch” camp.
 Switches are based on availability.

 - Program cancellation: Although we make every effort to adhere to our program schedule, extenuating circumstances may cause Teton Science Schools to cancel a program.
 Teton Science Schools also reserves the right to cancel classes in the case of low enrollment.
 In case of a camp cancellation, you will be issued a full refund.

 - We do not offer any kind of prorated tuition if your child attends fewer than the scheduled number of days for the camp.
 You are welcome to register for the entire camp at full tuition and attend a portion of the camp, however no refunds will be issued for any days of missed attendance.

 - A child is sent home due to behavioral issues (see TSS Student Behavior Agreement).